mdn/content/files/en-us/web/api/performance/mark/index.md

 ### Parameters

 - `name`
   - : A string representing the name of the mark.
+Must not be the same name as one of the properties of the deprecated {{domxref("PerformanceTiming")}} interface.
 - `markOptions` {{optional_inline}}
   - : An object for specifying a timestamp and additional metadata for the mark.
     - `detail` {{optional_inline}}